8848digital/GST-India/README.md

 ## Introduction

-India Compliance has been designed to make compliance with Indian rules and regulations simple, swift and reliable.
-To this end, it has been carefully integrated with GST APIs to simplify recurring compliance processes.
+This project aims to integrate the ClearTax portal's APIs with the ERPNext solution.
+The user can directly generate e-invoices, IRNs, and E-way bills and cancel them from within ERPNext.

-It builds on top of [ERPNext](https://github.com/frappe/erpnext) and the [Frappe Framework](https://github.com/frappe/frappe) - incredible FOSS projects built and maintained by the incredible folks at Frappe.
+It works on top of [ERPNext](https://github.com/frappe/erpnext) and the [Frappe Framework](https://github.com/frappe/frappe) - incredible FOSS projects built and maintained by the incredible folks at Frappe.
 Go check these out if you haven't already!

 ## Key Features

-- End-to-end GST e-Waybill management
+- E-invoicing (Generation/Cancellation)
+- E-Way Bills (Generation/Cancellation/Updation)
-- Automated GST e-Invoice generation and cancellation
+- GST Invoices (Generation)
-- Autofill Party and Address details by entering their GSTIN
-- Configurable features based on business needs
-- Powerful validations to ensure correct compliance

-For a detailed overview of these features, please [refer to the documentation](https://docs.erpnext.com/docs/v14/user/manual/en/regional/india).
+## Prerequisites

+- Cleartax Account ( Only for Enterprise Users)
+- Erpnext(v13 & above)
+- Frappe (v13 & above)

 ## Installation